YouGina/wordpress-docker-microsoft-clarity/README.md

-# Wordpress Docker - auto install
+# Wordpress Docker - microsoft-clarity - auto install

-This repository is intended as a template to quickly setup a Wordpress instance for testing plugins.
-You can add plugins to the plugin folder and add them to the init.sh to be automatically activated on install.
-This should speed up the proces of testing.
+This repository is intended to quickly test a Wordpress instance with the microsoft-clarity plugin

+Start with: `docker-compose up --build`